 Nils and Default processing

-This section describes the processing for nil and default.
+This section describes details of two related concepts, nil values, and default processing.

-Sometimes it is desirable to represent an unshipped element, unknown information, or inapplicable information explicitly with an element, rather than by an absent element.
+Sometimes it is desirable to represent an unused element, place-holder for unknown information, or inapplicable information explicitly with an element, rather than by an absent element.

-For example, it may be desirable to represent a "null" value being sent to or from a relational database with an element that is present.
-Such cases can be represented using the DFDL nil mechanism which is based on the XML Schema's nil mechanism and allows "out of band" nil values.
+For example, it may be desirable to represent a sparsely populated array of data using a distinguished nil element to fill the locations where data is absent, thereby preserving the position for the elements that are present

+Such cases can be represented using the DFDL nil mechanism which is based on the XML Schema's nil mechanism.
+DFDL provides what are commonly called "in-band" nil values by way of dfdl:nilKind=’logicalValue’, and also provides for literal text indicators of nil through dfdl:nilKind=’literalValue’ and dfdl:nilKind=’literalCharacter’.
 Nil processing is used when the XSDL ‘nillable’ attribute of an element is true.